theleoborges/podcaster/README.md

 Once you have the script, save it to `script.txt` and generate the audio file:

+    $ pip install -r requirements.txt
     $ python main.py script.txt

 This will run **slow** on your laptop but it will work.
 It took about 10-15min to generate a 2.5min podcast.
+The generated audio file will be saved to `podcast.wav`.

 Have fun!